SCIFIHISTORY.NET

 "Two CIA agents are sent to Bucharest, Romania to solve a high profile kidnapping.
 But what they discover is something inexplicable.
 An evil gargoyle, once thought dead and banished forever, has returned with a vengeance."

-A star is born!
 SWEET BABY JESUS!
 I don't know about you, but I hate spiders, so I can't even begin to imagine the life-changing fear I would've felt upon the release of the SciFi/Telefilm Camel Spiders!
-The SciFi/Telefilm starred C. Thomas Howell and Melissa Brasselle, and here's the plot summary as provided compliments of IMDB.com:
+Written (in part) and directed by Jim Wynorski, the SciFi/Telefilm starred C. Thomas Howell, Brian Krause, and Melissa Brasselle.
+Here's the plot summary as provided compliments of IMDB.com:

 "Dozen of large, man-eating camel spiders first attack soldiers in thr desert of Iraq, then invades the southwestern areas of the United States."